JoaoCampos07/Docker/General-questions.md

 Because just like a process a container does not maintain persistent state.
 However, we need to think of it was a `special process` that was is own File System.

 <br></br>
+## Docker and microservice arquitecture

+### Is Docker necessary when building a microservice architecture? (pag.
+94)
+Docker provides a lot of benefits, however the use of docker is not a obligation.
+For example we can have a microservice arquitecture in `Azure Service Fabric` with each microservice running __was a single process without containers__.
+Otherwise we can use `Azure Service Fabric` with our microservices in Docker Containers.
+Despite all this if you know how to use and deploy microservices based on containers you will know how to deploy more simple arquitecture based for example in a single multi-tier application.

+<br></br>
 ## State and data in Docker applications

 ### What are the solutions for managing Data in Docker applications ?